The right mental model makes software easier

 Similarly, a mental model helps you complete your online task—especially if it closely resembles a real-world experience.
 For example:

-To understand how a mental model affected the users, in this case study, let’s first look at how the product was, and then how it now is. …
+First, to understand how a mental model affected the users, in this case study, let’s look at how the product was, and then how it now is. …

 The user’s task is to enter the details of each communication, so they can be tracked and reported to an industry regulator.
-In the original workflow, you would do this:
+In the original, old workflow, you would do this:

-- Start a new Communication form.
+1. Start a new Communication form.
 Enter what was said in the conversation, and on what date.
 Add a title, and say whether the record is confidential.
-Then save.
-The saved form stays open because you’re not done with it.
+Then Save the new form.
+In this old workflow, the new saved form stays open because you’re not done with it.

-Multiple intermediate steps: Use other forms to enter more details, and then link those forms to the first form. - Return to the first form.
-None of the linked information appears there.
+3. Return to the first form.
+In the old workflow, none of the linked information appears in the New Communication form.
 Instead, a counter shows the number of linked forms.
-For example, if you linked two Topics, the counter says Topics: (2).
-Save the main form again or lose the linked information.
+For example, if you linked two Topics, “Safety” and “Noise complaint”, the counter only says Topics: (2).
+Now, Save the main form again or lose the linked information.

-At this point we observed users taking an additional step, not technically needed. - View the list of Communications to confirm a record of the conversation is there.
-This compulsion to double-check reflects the uncertainty caused by the forms-juggling workflow.
+5. View the report of Communications to confirm a record of the conversation is listed there.
+This compulsion to double-check reflects the uncertainty caused by the old, forms-juggling workflow: was the record created correctly and completely?

 Extra step: Relieve doubt about task success by checking that the communication got saved.